essentialkaos/rds-payload-generator/README.md

 #### Prebuilt binaries

-You can download prebuilt binaries for Linux and OS X from [EK Apps Repository](https://apps.kaos.st/rds-payload-generator/latest).
+You can download prebuilt binaries for Linux and macOS from [EK Apps Repository](https://apps.kaos.st/rds-payload-generator/latest).

 ### Usage